HazyResearch/CaffeConTroll/README.md

 -------

 Send flames to Chris and praise to those who did the actual work:
-Firas Abuzaid, Shubham Gupta, and Ce Zhang.
+Firas Abuzaid, Shubham Gupta, Stefan Hadjis, and Ce Zhang.